Frequently Asked Questions

 What is the dress code for the Induction Ceremony?

 The Induction Ceremony is a very important occasion.
-Students are asked to please wear "Sunday best."
+Students are asked to please wear an appropriately nice outfit because you will be crossing the stage.
+Comfortable shoes are advised.
 Please help make this a special event for everyone by maintaining these standards.

 How many people can I invite to the Induction Ceremony?